ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

     }
 }
 ```
-As `focusedCellSize` shrinks linearly, `nextFocusedCellSize` grows linearly.
+As `focusedCellSize` shrinks linearly, `nextFocusedCellSize` grows linearly by `puppetFractionComplete`.
 And vice versa.
-The centers of the `nextFocusedCell` and the those to the right hand side are adjusted accodindly to the `nextFocusedCellSize`'s change.
+The centers of the `nextFocusedCell` and those to the right hand side are adjusted accodindly to the `nextFocusedCellSize`'s change.

 :pencil2: `ThumbnailSlaveFlowLayout.swift`
 ```swift